geekyshow1/laravelauthapi1/README.md

-## Laravel Complete Authentication API
+## Laravel Complete Authentication API with Sanctum
 ### Video Link:-

 ## To Run this Project follow below: